abhinavg916/git-and-github/Git Commands.md

 ```

 ## Branches in Git
-* To check/know the present branch.
+* To check/know the present branch
 ```
 git branch
 ```